dojo/widget-core/README.md

 ### Key Principles

-These are some of the **important** principles to keep in mind when developing widgets:
+These are some of the **important** principles to keep in mind when creating and using widgets:

 1. the widget *`__render__`* function should **never** be overridden
-2. with the exception of projectors you should **never** need to deal directory with widget instances.
+2. except for projectors you should **never** need to deal directory with widget instances.
 3. hyperscript should **always** be written using the @dojo/widgets `v` helper function.
 4. `state` should **never** be set outside of the widget instance.
-5. `properties` should **never** be mutated within a widget instance.
+5. should **never** update `properties` within a widget instance.

 ### Overview

-Dojo2 widgets has been designed using core reactive architecture concepts such as unidirectional data flow, inversion of control and property passing.
+Dojo2 widgets is designed using key reactive architecture concepts.
+These include unidirectional data flow, inversion of control and property passing.

 <!-- needs more details-->

 #### Introducing `v` & `w`

-`v` & `w` are exported from `d.ts` and are used to express widget structures within Dojo 2.
+`v` & `w` are exported from `d.ts` and used to express widget structures within Dojo 2.
 This structure constructed of `DNode`s (`DNode` is the intersection type of `HNode` and `WNode`).

-It is imported by:

 ```ts
 import { v, w } from '@dojo/widgets/d';